 Healthy ecosystems start with healthy soil.
 Ours was created by a cooperative of mushroom growers in Chester County, PA who blend their spent compost with local inputs like horse manure and balance it with aggregate for drainage and weight (read more about it here).
 This is the base upon which we build the structure of our soil, which is a constantly-evolving and living organism.

 Our beds are compact, and since we're short on space, we practice intensive growing practices.
 We're asking a lot of our soil, which means nutrient management is key.
-Regular applications of compost made from our own plant waste, as well as food scraps from our events program and several neighboring businesses, are critical to maintaining organic matter.
+Regular applications of compost, both from Red Hook Community Farm Compost Operation, and our own (which is made from our own plant waste, food scraps from our events program and several neighboring businesses), are critical to maintaining organic matter.
 We've added Biochar, which promotes beneficial microorganisms and fertility, and helps retain moisture, thus reducing nutrient leaching in our well-drained soil.
 We cover crop intensively: ground covers such as winter-killed oats prevent erosion, while green manures like clover and vetch fix nitrogen and integrate it into our system when turned into the beds.
 Finally, we test our soil consistently to identify and address specific deficiencies with targeted applications of organic-approved fertilizers, so we can keep inputs minimal.

 SEED AND CROP SELECTION